-The very worst thing you can do is force your child to study something they don’t enjoy.
-Not only will this cost you money for nothing, but it’ll also probably put them off for life.
+First, the very worst thing you can do is force your child to study something they don’t enjoy, it will put them off music for life.
 To avoid this, make sure your son or daughter is enthusiastic about it before you go buying an expensive instrument or paying for a half years’ worth of music lessons.
 When children are young it’s also a good idea to encourage them to make their own music, even if it’s just bashing together two saucepan lids!

-As well as that, remember that some are louder and more irritating than others.
-Your kids will probably love messing around on a drum kit, but the neighbors definitely won’t appreciate it!
-Ukulele or violin, on the other hand, are a little quieter and kind to your ears.
-With that in mind, most electric drum kits and keyboards can be listened to with headphones, which is a huge bonus.
+Thirdly, remember that some instruments are louder and more irritating than others.
+Your kids will probably love messing around on a drum kit, but the neighbors (or you!) definitely won’t appreciate it.

 1. Piano or Keyboard